Gusto/ubuntu-eks-ami/README.md

 custom Amazon EKS AMI with [HashiCorp Packer](https://www.packer.io/) in ubuntu 18.04.
-This repository is a port of the repository Amazon EKS uses to create the [official Amazon EKS-optimized AMI](https://github.com/awslabs/amazon-eks-ami)
+This repository is a port of the repository Amazon EKS uses to create the [official Amazon EKS-optimized AMI](https://github.com/awslabs/amazon-eks-ami) We will try to update this repository periodically with any new commits that are added to the official Amazon EKS-optimized AMI.

 ## Setup